alton47/Allanito-Tshirts/README.md

 ## How to use

 - Visit https://tshirt.allanalton.com/
-- Click on "Create your own t-shirt"
+- Click on "Customize it"
-- Enter your text and/or upload your image
+- Pick your color or upload your image
-- Adjust the position, size and rotation of your elements
-- Choose your t-shirt color, size and style
-- Click on "Add to cart" and proceed to checkout
+- Adjust whether to show it at the center or cover
+- Enjoy!😁

 ##For private 1-on-1 project-based coaching - allan@allanalton.com